 Eligibility

-- Declared STEM major
+- Be a declared STEM major

-The interest form for this course is currently closed.
+The application is currently closed.